 Do not microwave your food in plastic containers.
 Heating food or water in plastic containers causes the plastic to break into tiny microplastics.
 You should heat your meal in a glass or ceramic container.

 One of the ways microplastics enter the ecosystem is through laundering.
-Every time we wash clothes, tons of synthetic fibers pass through the sewage to the marine and terrestrial ecosystem.
+Every time we wash clothes, tons of synthetic fibers pass through the sewage to the marine and terrestrial ecosystems.

 Most wastewater treatment plants fail to filter these microscopic particles out.
 Further, the sewage sludge resulting from wastewater treatments has been found to contain millions of microplastic particles which end up used as fertilizers.